From data to reduced-order models via moment matching: Problem formulation

-\begin{rem} In system identification, sufficient conditions for identification are typically stated in terms of the so-called \emph{persistency of excitation} condition on the \emph{input data only}.
+\end{pf} \begin{rem} In system identification, sufficient conditions for identification are typically stated in terms of the so-called \emph{persistency of excitation} condition on the \emph{input data only}.
 Here, the data $U$ are persistently exciting of order $\ell + 1$ if there exists an integer $T$ such that $H_{\ell}(U)$ has full rank $\ell + 1$.
-Then, a sufficient condition for system identification (i.e., uniquely constructing a transfer function from data) is that $U$ is persistently exciting of order $2n+1$, see \cite{verhaegen2007filtering,willems2005note}.
-It is clear that this implies (\ref{Cond_Hu}) and (\ref{Cond_sysidverh}), which is equivalent to (\ref{Cond_sysID}) by Remark~\ref{Remark_Condverh}.
+Then, a sufficient condition for system identification (i.e., uniquely constructing a transfer function from data) is that $U$ is persistently exciting of order $2n+1$, see \cite{verhaegen2007filtering,willems2005note}. {It can be checked by \cite[Lemma~9.1]{verhaegen2007filtering} and \cite[Corollary~2]{willems2005note} that if $n$ is known, then this persistency of excitation condition implies (\ref{Cond_sysID})}.
 We stress however that (\ref{Cond_sysID}) is \emph{necessary and sufficient} for system identification. \end{rem}